Psychotherapy

 Person-centered

-Create a safe, non-judgmental space in which my clients:
+Create a safe, non-judgmental space in which clients:

 ~ Feel heard, understood and accepted.